Accessibility policies and procedures

 Feedback

-Feedback on how goods, services and programs are provided to people with disabilities shall be invited, forwarded to the appropriate personnel, responded to, documented and tracked.
+Feedback on how goods, services and programs are provided to people with disabilities shall be invited, forwarded to the appropriate personnel, responded to, documented and tracked, as per the Accessible feedback and resident-inquiry procedure (Appendix B).
 Feedback shall be collected by phone at 3-1-1, Next Talk TTY (Teletypewriter), or Video Relay Service at 613 580-2400, by email to either 311 (link sends e-mail) the Accessibility Office, online through My Service Ottawa feedback form and in person at any of the City’s service locations.

 Feedback shall be accepted and responded to in accessible formats and with other communication supports as required.